 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - It is best to take this medicine in the morning.
-This medicine could make it harder for you to sleep if you take it in the afternoon or evening.
+It may be hard for you to sleep if you take it in the afternoon or evening.

 - Swallow the capsule whole.
 Do not crush, divide, or chew it.

-- If you cannot swallow the capsule whole, you may open the capsule and mix the powder into a glass of water, yogurt, or orange juice.
+- If you cannot swallow the capsule, you may open the capsule and mix the powder into a glass of water, yogurt, or orange juice.

 - Use all of the powder from inside the capsule.

-- Use a spoon to mix the powder with water, yogurt, or orange juice.
-Break up any clumps of powder.
+- Mix the powder with water, yogurt, or orange juice.
+Use a spoon to break up any clumps of powder.

-- Drink all of this mixture right away.
-Do not keep any of the liquid for later.
+- Eat or drink all of this mixture right away.
+Do not save any for later.